kingsolmn/pushwoosh-phonegap-3.0-plugin/README.md

-Cordova Pushwoosh Push Notifications plugin
+Pushwoosh Push Notifications Library for MobiOne Projects
 ===================================================

-Cross-Platform push notifications by Pushwoosh for Cordova / PhoneGap
+Cross-Platform push notifications by Pushwoosh for MobiOne built applications

+** All following text is from the origin repo **

 follows the Cordova Plugin spec http://cordova.apache.org/docs/en/3.0.0/plugin_ref_spec.md
 so that it works with Plugman https://https://github.com/apache/cordova-plugman